-FIGURE 11: TRS-ActiveCare Enrollment Expected to Grow in FY 2024-25
+FIGURE 11: TRS-ActiveCare Enrollment Expected to Grow in FY 2024-25 effective Sept.
+1, 2024.

 The law represents a win-win for employers and TRS.
 Employers have the flexibility to choose the health coverage that works best for their employees, while TRS-ActiveCare's stability is reinforced through the provisions that secure a five-year commitment from participants and prohibit them from offering any alternative group coverage.